ranwar8/CSN400-Capstone/Checkpoint2/README.md

   2. Three supporting branches are *`Feature Branches`*, *`Hotfix Branches`* and *`Release Branches`* :<br/>
   <u>**Feature Branches:**</u> These branches are used to categorize newly developed features or modifications.They are predominantly categorised from the develop branch, and once the feature is accomplished, they are merged back into the develop branch.<br/><br/>
   <u>**Hotfix Branches:**</u> These branches are used to resolve complex bugs in the code that is implemented in production.
 Usually, they are originated from the master branch.<br/><br/>
   <u>**Release Branches:**</u> In order to be ready for a new release, these branches are used.
-The modifications that will be incorporated into the release Branch, are tested, validated, and documented  which are often formed from the develop branch.
+The modifications that will be incorporated into the release Branch, are tested, validated, and documented  which are often formed from the develop branch.<br/><br/>
+  3. **The best practices with Release Branches are several:**<br/>
+  - Re-merge the develop branch into the release branch.
+  - Keep this branch updated with develop branch
+  - Make a documentation of the changes and implementation on the release branch
+  - Fix Bugs before merging into master branch.